How should you handle your investment portfolio?

 Few investing concepts are easier to understand and harder to follow.
 Emotions are the poison of good investing.
 A good investment plan incorporates a method for rebalancing your investment portfolio at certain time intervals, or when a portion of your portfolio grows too large.

 Protect yourself from your own worst impulses by devising an investing plan that follows strict guidelines.
 That can mean buying or selling a stock based on certain thresholds (buy when it drops 10 percent, sell when it increases 25 percent) or after a certain period of time.
 It also helps to understand your own tolerance for risk before making an investment.

-If you’re the anxious type, investing in a stock that’s likely to be volatile (like a technology startup), increases the likelihood that you’ll panic and sell too soon, particularly if the stock drops drastically over the long term.
+If you’re the anxious type, investing in a stock that’s likely to be volatile (like a technology startup), increases the likelihood that you’ll panic and sell too soon, particularly if the stock drops drastically.
 Also, avoid “hot” stocks.
-In general, companies that are “diseased” but “curable” offer better prospects for high returns than those that are held in favor by everyone with a few dollars to invest.
+In general, companies that are “diseased,” but “curable” offer better prospects for high returns than those that are held in favor by everyone with a few dollars to invest.
 Think Apple at the beginning of 2000 ($26 a share), rather than Apple at the start of 2012 ($456).

-For those of us who really like to “set it and forget it,” many mutual fund companies offer funds that change their allocation based on your current age and, therefore, years to retirement age.
+For those who really like to “set it and forget it,” many mutual fund companies offer funds that change their allocation based on your current age and, therefore, years to retirement age.
 Over time, the funds typically decrease holding of stocks in favor of less volatile investments like bonds, inflation-protected securities and the least volatile of them all: cash.
-Just make sure to pick a fund that isn’t loaded with those pesky fees.
+Just make sure to pick a fund that isn’t loaded with pricey fees.